Other UNESCO world heritage sites

 In 2011, the living monument Fagus Factory in Alfeld was the first modernist industrial building to be awarded UNESCO World Heritage status.
 It was the initial work of Bauhaus founder Walter Gropius.
 The factory represents an architectural concept that for the first time took into account the need for light, air and clarity and used glass and steel in a brand new construction style.
 Visit the Fagus-Gropius exhibition and the multimedia UNESCO visitor center to learn more about the World Heritage Site.
 Factory tours allow you to take an exciting look behind the scenes.

-The “Einbecker Blaudruck” was owned by the Wittram dyer family from 1638 to 2005.
-From the 18th century, there are still 800 models (wooden stencils) from a variety of stylistic periods since the invention of blue printing.
+The blue dye printing “Einbecker Blaudruck” was owned by the Wittram dyer family from 1638 to 2005.
+From the 18th century, there are still 800 models (wooden stencils) from a variety of stylistic periods since the invention of blue dye printing.
 Printing is still done by hand here today.
-In 2018, “Einbecker Blaudruck” was recognized as an Intangible Cultural Heritage of Humanity.
+In 2018, “Einbecker Blaudruck” was recognized as UNESCO Intangible cultural heritage of mankind.

 Goslar & Rammelsberg